whaili/llm-d-inference-sim/README.md

 - `tokenizers-cache-dir`: the directory for caching tokenizers
 - `hash-seed`: seed for hash generation (if not set, is read from PYTHONHASHSEED environment variable)
 - `zmq-endpoint`: ZMQ address to publish events
+- `zmq-max-connect-attempts`: the maximum number of ZMQ connection attempts. defaults to 0. maximum: 10
 - `event-batch-size`: the maximum number of kv-cache events to be sent together, defaults to 16
 - `fake-metrics`: represents a predefined set of metrics to be sent to Prometheus as a substitute for the actual data.
 When specified, only these fake metrics will be reported — real metrics and fake metrics will never be reported simultaneously.
 The set should include values for
     - `running-requests`